Notes on the Geography of Malaysia: George Town

-Also known as Penang or Pinang, George Town is the biggest town on the island of Penang.
-With about 200,000 people, it has a fifth of the island's million people.
-More than half are Chinese, mostly because, along with Singapore, George Town was created by the British, became a major part of the Straits Settlements, and as such flourished as a trading center, attracting Chinese and many other migrants.
+Also known as Penang or Pinang, George Town has about 200,000 people, a fifth of the island's million.
+More than half are Chinese.
+That's because, along with Singapore, George Town was created by the British, became a major part of the Straits Settlements, and flourished as a trading center.
 Since the creation of Malaysia, Penang had prospered as a high-tech center, though bruised of late by the commodification of computers.
 Despite the island's prosperity, downtown George Town is surprisingly unchanged from colonial times, thanks mostly to a rent-control law that for many years discouraged investment.
 The bright side of that decrepitude is that, now that preservation has become a byword of economic development, there is plenty left to preserve.

-George Town, named for George III, was established in 1786 by Francis Light, working for the East India Company.
-He chose a site at the northeastern corner of what he called Prince of Wales Island.
+Named for George III, George Town was established in 1786 by Francis Light, an employee of the East India Company.
+He chose the site at the northeastern corner of what he called Prince of Wales Island.
 That name did not stick, and the island continued to be known as "Penang," a name derived from Tamil pinang, the areca nut that for centuries had brought Indian traders here.
-Light built a fort, named Fort Cornwallis for the Company's governor-general.
+Light built a fort named Fort Cornwallis for the Company's governor-general.
 A few years later, Penang was designated as an Indian penal colony, and in 1793 Light had convicts rebuild the fort's walls in brick.
 They remain today, though the enclosed space is little used.
-The coastline has changed since Light's time, mostly because of reclamation projects creating commercial property, and the sea is now a block or so to the north, or left.
+The coastline has changed since Light's time, mostly with reclamation projects creating commercial ground, and the sea is now a block or so to the north, or left.

 In it is Light's own tombstone.